 01.30pm: Lunch en route.

-02.30pm: After lunch travel to Paro and visit the following:
+02.30pm: Head towards Paro and to visit the following:

 06.00pm: Check in hotel.
 Dinner at hotel.
 Free & easy after check in.